Burnt-o/CEER/README.md

 COOP:
 To play coop, both players must use identical settings (and with a set seed, not an empty one).
 The copy & paste functions can help you set this up.
 You also want to get all your settings set while in the pre-game lobby, as changing settings mid-game is likely to cause desync.

+**Building from source:**
+To build the source yourself you'll need the following libraries from vcpkg.
+ * plog:x64-windows
+ * plog:x64-windows-static
+ * eventpp:x64-windows-static
+ * imgui\[dx11-binding,win32-binding\]:x64-windows-static
+ * pugixml:x64-windows-static
+ * curl\[non-http,schannel,ssl,sspi\]:x64-windows-static
+ * boost-stacktrace:x64-windows-static
+ * boost-algorithm:x64-windows-static
+ * boost-stacktrace:x64-windows-static
+ * boost-stacktrace:x64-windows-static

+This project also makes heavy use of the amazing [SafetyHook](https://github.com/cursey/safetyhook) by cursey.
+You can think of it as like "Microsoft Detours but if it didn't suck".
+I've included the release I'm using in the solution files.
+You'll also need the Windows 10 SDK.